Human Development: The UDC Edge

 Upon completion of requirements in the Human Development program, students will be able to:

-- Identify and explain the multidisciplinary approaches to understanding education and care experiences for children and families in a variety of setting.
+- Analyze multidisciplinary approaches to education and care experiences for children and families in a variety of setting.

-- Explain strategies in the areas of social/economic development, academic achievement and school readiness that are designed to improve the experiences of children and their families.
+- Analyze strategies in the areas of social/economic development, academic achievement and school readiness that are designed to improve the experiences of children and their families.

-- Demonstrate skill-sets and apply knowledge associated with the professional practice of early child care and career pathways in Human Development.
+- Demonstrate skill-sets associated with the professional practice of early child care and career pathways in Human Development.

 - College of Arts and Sciences